fleschutz/PowerShell/Docs/check-moon-phase.md

 ## check-moon-phase.ps1 - Checks the Moon phase

-This script determines the Moon phase and answers by text-to-speech (TTS).
+This PowerShell script determines the Moon phase and answers by text-to-speech (TTS).

 ## Parameters
 ```powershell